 At this time, there is no charge for permits.

-Permits are valid for a 2-year cycle.
+Residential parking permits are valid for a two year cycle.
 Residential parking permit program participants will get a renewal notice prior to the expiration of the permit cycle.
-Current residential parking permits that have an expiration date of December 31, 2018 will be valid through December 31, 2019.
+Current residential parking permit stickers and visitor permits are valid through Dec.
+31, 2023.

 Interested in a Residential Parking Permit Program for Your Street or Neighborhood?